serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 Sanitize Pass Pipeline
 ----------------------

-The optimization pipeline of Pythran is driven by a passmanager that schedules optimization passes and take care of analyse recomputation and such.
+The optimization pipeline of Pythran is driven by a pass manager that schedules optimization passes and take care of analyse recomputation and such.

 The pass manager used to call ``ast.fix_missing_location`` after each